Fortnite: Fortnite Creative (2018–2023)

 A creative sandbox mode launched on December 6, 2018, synchronized with the start of season 7 of Fortnite Battle Royale.
 Each player has access to a private, persistent island on which they construct buildings and add and manipulate objects as desired.
-Players are able to invite friends to this island and participate in unofficial games such as race tracks or jumping courses.
+Players can invite friends to this island and take part in unofficial games such as race tracks or jumping courses.
 Only players who purchased the battle pass initially received their own island, but a week later, on December 13, players who did not purchase it received access to the game mode for free.

 Fortnite Experiences (2023–present)

 In March 2023, Epic released the Unreal Editor for Fortnite (UEFN), a standalone editor for Windows.
 UEFN allows creators to use the Unreal Editor with features of Unreal Engine 5 and Fortnite assets in developing new modes within the Fortnite Creative mode; this mode was called "Creative 2.0".